Welcome to Our OU Children’s Pediatric Hospitalist Program Page!

 The Pediatric Hospitalist Program at OU Children’s is in its 14th year of service providing inpatient care to children from across the state of Oklahoma (and sometimes beyond).
 All our patient care is provided at Oklahoma Children’s Hospital OU Health, Oklahoma’s only free- standing children’s hospital.

-Pediatric hospitalists are pediatricians who specialize in caring for children admitted to the hospital.
-We provide in-hospital coverage 24 hours a day, 7 days a week.
-Therefore, we are able to respond quickly to your child’s needs and emergencies.
-We lead and coordinate all the services your child may need while they are in the hospital; this may include other subspecialists, nurses, social workers, case managers, nutritionists, and speech, occupational, and physical therapists.
-The hospitalist team will communicate with your primary care physician throughout your child’s stay, ensure follow up appointments and discharge needs are met, and prescribe necessary medications to get your child home safely after a hospital stay.
+Pediatric hospitalists are board-eligible/board-certified pediatricians who specialize in caring for children admitted to the hospital.
+We lead and coordinate all the services our patients need while hospitalized; this may include other subspecialists, nurses, social workers, case managers, nutritionists, and speech, occupational, and physical therapists.
+The hospitalist team also communicates with primary care physicians, ensure follow up appointments and discharge needs are met, and prescribes necessary medications.

 Pediatric hospitalists have a special skill set to help manage a full spectrum of serious and medically complex illnesses.
 Some examples of diseases treated include: